syncfusion-content/fileformat-docs/File-Formats/DocIO/Word-Conversion.md

 # Working with Document Conversions

-Essential DocIO provides a support to convert documents from one format to another format.
+The [.NET Word Library](https://www.syncfusion.com/word-framework/net) or DocIO provides a support to convert documents from one format to another format.
 Each file format document can be categorized as flow layout document or fixed layout document.

 **Flow layout document:**